 Diving atCretaland Shipwreck (Greece)

 Approaching the Cretaland Shipwreck offers a distinct challenge for divers seeking to explore historical artifacts beneath the waves.
-This shore-entry wreck in North Evia Island, Greece, demands careful planning and a solid understanding of local conditions.
-Its accessibility from the shore provides a different logistical consideration compared to boat dives.
+This shore-entry wreck off North Evia Island, Greece, rests at a maximum depth of 17 m / 56 ft, making it a moderately shallow wreck dive that still requires careful planning and awareness of local conditions.
+Its accessibility from shore provides a different logistical consideration compared to boat dives.
 The site tests diver readiness and navigational skills, rewarding those prepared for a self-reliant exploration of a submerged vessel.

-Evening condition tracking at Cretaland Shipwreck features an air temperature of 12.8°C. We have recorded wave heights measuring 0.02m during this period.
+Evening condition tracking at Cretaland Shipwreck features an air temperature of 20°C. We have recorded wave heights measuring 0 m during this period.
 These figures outline the environmental parameters currently present.

 Dive Site Overview